AmieDD/ADDVulcan/Payload Modules/SpaceDB/README.md

-We learned how to query the system and given that our initial target was VIDIODE - we issued the following query to directly get the VIDIODE parameter value:
+We learned how to query the system using the Kubos manual and given that our initial target was VIDIODE - we issued the following query to directly get the VIDIODE parameter value:

 ![Vidiode query](images/pl_spdb_direct_vidiode_query.PNG)